tbogdala/nanogpt-rusted/README.md

 A Rust implementation of [Karpathy's nanogpt](https://github.com/karpathy/nanoGPT) using [Candle](https://github.com/huggingface/candle).
 For inspiration, you can watch [his youtube video](https://www.youtube.com/watch?v=kCc8FmEb1nY) that goes over the implementation from scratch in Python.

-Essentially, this is a 'from-scratch' implementation of a GPT-2 like model architexture, with a decoder-only transformer, that can be pre-trained on consumer level hardware at 'small' sizes.
+Essentially, this is a 'from-scratch' implementation of a GPT-2 like model architecture, with a decoder-only transformer, that can be pre-trained on consumer level hardware at 'small' sizes.
 And everything is written in Rust.